 - Plenty of curry juice for dunking in a chapati or two!

 - Rump steak – I wanted to ensure the meat was nice and tender, and of course steak is pure luxury.
 Just make sure you don’t cook it for too long or else it may go tough.

-- Madras curry powder – Providing the mild spice for this mild beef curry.
+- Madras curry powder (OR paste) – Providing the mild spice for this mild beef curry.
 Madras curry is often smoky in flavour which paired with the coconut milk, is divine.

 - Olive oil – for frying the onions.
 You could use a vegetable oil instead.

 - White onion – a bit of onion usually appears in most curries!

 - Garlic cloves, crushed – I use a garlic crusher for ease.
 I’m also a huge fan of lazy garlic (garlic already crushed, bought from the supermarket).

 - Curry leaves – quite widely available now, curry leaves offer a nutty taste to the curry.